 In the displayed list of app pages, select the page you want to open and click it.

-In the Toolbox tab, click Widgets.
+In the Toolbox tab, Widgets are opened by default.

 3 Quick Configuration of Widget Properties

-Quick configuration of properties is available for most of the non-custom widgets.
+Quick configuration of properties is available for most of non-custom widgets.
 This means that their properties can be configured in a pop-up window when adding these widgets on a page.

 Once you drag and drop a widget, a small pop-up window appears next to it.
 You can set the properties that are necessary for the widget to function without resulting in consistency errors as well as other frequently used properties to help you configure the widget quickly.
 However, you can configure all properties from the Properties tab at all times.